scellecs/morpeh/README.md

 ```

 #### 🔍 Aspects
-An aspect is an object-like wrapper that you can use to group together a subset of an entity's components into a single C# struct.
-Aspects are useful for organizing component code and simplifying queries in your systems.
+An aspect is an object-like wrapper that you can use to group a subset of an entity's components together into a single C# struct.
+Aspects are useful for organizing components code and simplifying queries in your systems.

-For example, the Transform groups together the individual position, rotation, and scale of components and enables you to access these components from a query that includes the Transform.
+For example, the Transform aspect groups together the position, rotation, and scale of components and enables you to access these components from a query that includes the Transform.
 You can also define your own aspects with the IAspect interface.

-Our components:
+Components:
 ```c#
     public struct Translation : IComponent {
         public float x;